 Listen to all the tracks from Ricky White's SOUTHERN SOUL NATION on YouTube.

 Listen to Ricky White's new SOUTHERN SOUL NATION album on Spotify.

 Buy Ricky White's bargain-priced SOUTHERN SOUL NATION CD at Target.

 For the latest updates on Ricky White, including Daddy B. Nice's frequent CD reviews of Ricky's work, scroll down to the "Tidbits" section.

 To automatically link to Ricky White's charted singles, awards, CD's and other citations on the website, go to "White, Ricky" in Daddy B. Nice's Comprehensive Index.

 Ricky White's "I'll Still Love You," an old-fashioned love song, is as memorable as any number of great love anthems.

-Listen to Ricky White singing "I Still Love You" on YouTube while you read.
+He's still never done better.
+Listen to Ricky White singing "I Still Love You" on YouTube.